gocrushgoals/e-commerce/README.md

 ## License

-See the repository for licensing information
+See the repository for licensing information.